Gebreegziabher/fleet-management-and-rental-system/README.md

 The customer pays for the car when the car is returned.
 Rentals can only be paid by creditcard.

-The car rental system consist of 2 separate applications:
+The system consist of 2 separate applications:

 1. **Car Fleet Application**
   * Contains the collection of cars with all car functionality described above.
 This functionality can be accessed through a REST interface.
 Write a REST client that calls the functionality of this application.